 - 1. Get into pairs and work together on the following activity. - 2.
-Look at the survey in Worksheet 4.5.2 below. - 3.
-Your educator will read through the survey with you to ensure that you understand all the questions that are being asked.

-- 4. Each pair will only be required to complete one form.
+Look at the survey in Worksheet 4.5.2 below.

+- 3. Your educator will read through the survey with you to ensure that you understand all the questions that are being asked. - 4.
+Each pair will only be required to complete one form.
 One person will ask the questions and one person will answer the questions. - 5.
 The purpose of the survey is to find out whether or not there is a bullying problem in your school.

 I am in Grade:

-I am years old
+I amyears old

 Most of the time Sometimes Hardly ever Never

-l am happy at school
+I am happy at school

 I feel safe at school

 My friends are nice to me

 I can trust my friends to help protect me

 My school takes bullying seriously

-Did someone do any of these things to you this year?
-Did someone do any of these things to you this year?
-Once More than once
+Did someone do any of these things to you this yea ar?
+Never Once More than once

 Said hurtful things about me or my family

 Teased me in a way that made me feel sad, bad or angry

 Frightened me

 Took my money

 Took my school lunch

 Took other things from me

 Threatened to hurt me or my family

 Hit me

 Kicked, pushed or tripped me

 Got me into trouble on purpose

-Broke something of mine

-Where did they do these things?